 As of December 31, 2022, the Group recognised an impairment charge for property, plant and equipment related to Perevalnoe CIP mill in the amount of TUSD 7,498.
 Due to depletion of open pit mines and negative sales margins the Group's management decided to stop and mothball the Perevalnoe CIP mill.
 There are no indicators of impairment in respect of property, plant and equipment related to other deposits of the Group as at 31 December 2022.
-According to management's estimates, as of December 31, 2021, there were no indicators of impairment..

-18. Right-of-use assets and lease liabilities
+19. Right-of-use assets and lease liabilities

 This note provides information for leases where the Group is a lessee.
-At December 31, 2022, mining right-of-use assets comprised mostly of the lease agreements for production equipment.
+At December 31, 2023, mining right-of-use assets comprised mostly of the lease agreements for production equipment.